MadhavM99/MadhavM99/README.md

 ### Hey,Hey,Hey, I'm Madhav!👋

-## I'm a Developer , undergrad in CS and Open Source enthusiast!
+## I'm a Developer , undergrad in CS and a forever learner!

 - 🔭 Beginner!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning backend-development
 - 👯 I’m looking to collaborate with other Developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Start contributing to Open Source projects + Learn new Technologies
-- ⚡ Fun fact: I also like competetive programming
+- ⚡ Fun fact: I also like to travel

 ### Connect with me: